southworks/mongodb-atlas-landing-zone-accelerator/docs/architecture-center/1-baseline-mongodb-atlas-landing-zone.md

 The following steps describe the end-to-end workflow for the single-region scenario.
 Each step corresponds to a numbered element in the architecture diagram:

-1. **Application or Service**: Applications or services, are deployed in the subnet with the NSG and the NAT so that they are secured and have visibility to the MongoDB Atlas clusters.
+1. **Application or Service**: Applications or services, are deployed in the subnet with the NSG.
 These can include web apps, backend services, analytics jobs, or integration tools.
 2. **MongoDB Atlas Cluster**: The MongoDB Atlas clusers are visible through a private endpoint connection and can connect to the applications or services deployed in the secured Virtual Network.
 3. **Observability**: An Azure Function App periodically queries the MongoDB Atlas API to gather database health and performance metrics, which are visualized in Application Insights dashboards.